DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 Interpret the p-value and state your conclusion regarding the difference in the proportion of successful job applicants between CCS and NCCS groups.

 <details><summary><red>Click for answer</red></summary>
 *Answer:* Since the p-value is less than the significance level, it means that the observed difference of 0.20 would occur with low chance under the null hypothesis.
-In this case, we would reject the null hypothesis and conclude that there is a statistically significant difference in the proportion of successful job applicants between CCS and NCCS groups.
+In this case, we would reject the null hypothesis and conclude that there is a statistically discernible difference in the proportion of successful job applicants between CCS and NCCS groups.

 </details><br>